manoharakula/Road-Lane-Detector-Using-an-OpenCV/README.md

 # LaneLines
-An OpenCV pipeline for detecting lane lines in video streams
+A pipeline based on OpenCV for recognizing lane lines in video streams.

-Check out the P1.ipynb file for the code.
+The code may be found in the P1.ipynb file.

-I start off by using the Canny edge detection algorithm to detect edges.
-Then I use Hough transform to represent the images in parameter space, using which I detect lines in the region of interest.
-This is first tested on images, and then on videos.
+To begin, I use the Canny edge detection technique to find edges.
+The photos are then represented in parameter space using the Hough transform, which allows me to detect lines in the region of interest.
+This is tried on photos first, then on videos.